 How to Apply

 To apply for this award, you must be endorsed by Drexel University and apply through the Drexel Fellowships Office.
 We hold an open campus process and interviews beginning each fall.

 Boren Information Sessions and Advising

 Students are encouraged to attend an info session and/or sign-up for the Fellowships Blackboard/Learn site to learn more about the Boren Awards.

 Required Campus Deadline: December 2, 2019

-You must complete a Boren application by this deadline to be considered for Drexel endorsement.
+You must complete a Boren application by the campus deadline to be considered for Drexel endorsement.
 Evaluation and endorsement will be based on applicant interviews with Drexel Campus Committees in mid-December.

 Applicants must submit all revised application materials and letters of recommendation electronically by this deadline.